 High degradation:

-A measurable quantity of a low flashpoint (200°F) combustible liquid beyond the quantity allowed by the plant’s combustible loading controls, unattended, and not in an approved container.
+A measurable quantity of a low flashpoint (<200°F) combustible liquid beyond the quantity allowed by the plant’s combustible loading controls, unattended, and not in an approved container.

 Unattended storage of self-heating materials such as oily rags not in an approved container.